albar965/littlenavmap-manual/en/MENUS.md

 #### ![Copy Airspaces to X-Plane Database](../images/icons/airspace.png "Copy Airspaces to X-Plane Database") Copy Airspaces to X-Plane Database {#copy-airspaces-to-xplane}

 This allows to copy airspace information from a FSX or P3D database to a X-Plane database.
-This is needed since X-Plane comes with very limited airspace information.
+This is needed since X-Plane comes with limited airspace information.

+All airspaces already loaded from X-Plane are deleted before copying.
+See [X-Plane Airspaces](SCENERY.md#load-scenery-library-dialog-xp-airspaces) for more information.

 You have to switch to a FSX or P3D simulator database first to enable this menu item.